Sother6/cybersecurity-portfolio/Current and future qualifications.md

 </details>
 <details>
 <summary>AZ-900            Microsoft Azure Fundamentals</summary>

-My second certification.
+>My second certification.
 I felt I needed a Microsoft certification of some kind.
 I really prefer Linux, but Microsoft dominates and it was easy to pick up.
 </details>
 <details open>

+---

+### In progress

 <summary> In progress </summary>

     * ISC2 CC           Certified in Cybersecurity